easybuilders/easybuild/docs/Extended_dry_run.rst

 Required files (source files/patches) are not downloaded during a dry run if they are not available yet.

-The dry run output will specify whether files are have been found (and if so, at which path) or not; the exact output for files that were not found depends on whether or not source URLs are available.
+The dry run output will specify whether files are found (and if so, at which path) or not; the exact output for files that were not found depends on whether or not source URLs are available.

 For example: if the required source file for ``bzip2`` is not available yet, it is indicated where EasyBuild